datashelter/documentation/docs/cli/usage/backup.md

         Snapshot a directory and upload it to remote

         Usage:
           snaper backup files [flags]

         Aliases:
           files, fs, filesystem

         Examples:
         snaper backup files /path/to/backup
         snaper backup files mybackup

         Flags:
               --all                          Backup all directories configured
               --concurrent int               Number of concurrent workers to use for upload --encryption-key string        Encryption key to use for encrypting data --encryption-key-file string   Encryption key file to read for encrypting data --exclude strings              Paths to exclude from backup (separated by commas) -h, --help                         help for files
-            --ignore-existing              Reconcile indexes by considering already existing files on S3 (default true) -n, --name string                  Name of the backup (optional) -p, --path string                  Directory path to backup (optional)
+              --ignore-existing              Check for existing files on S3 and ignore them (only for bug fixing) -n, --name string                  Name of the backup (optional) -p, --path string                  Directory path to backup (optional)
         ```
   </TabItem>
   <TabItem value="databases" label="Databases">